 What Do I Do When the Smoke Alarm Is Beeping in the Middle of the Night?

 Smoke detectors are designed to make a loud noise if there’s smoke or fire in your home.
 This is intended to wake up occupants so they can get to safety.
 But hearing a smoke alarm beeping in the middle of the night isn’t always an emergency.
 There are other reasons you might hear your smoke alarm at 4 a.m.
+Some of these are easy to fix; others may require a professional electrician to resolve.

 Why Is My Smoke Alarm Beeping If There’s No Fire?